Razpudding/fed3-d3events/readme.md

 ## Features
 - Each event is mapped to a scatterplot where x and y axis are determined by longitutude and latitude, providing a rudimentary "map"
 - The color of each event is determined by the type of event (category) and connected to a label in the legend.
-- The color can also be mapped to how long ago the veent decription has been updated.
+- The color can also be mapped to how long ago the event decription has been updated.

 ## Steps taken
 * Print a couple of objects in the dataset to make sense of the information it holds